leroy-j/Udacimobile/README.md

 This is my premier mobile app.
-IT is expected to work on IOS and Andriod platforms
+It is expected to work on IOS and Andriod platforms